Introduction

 Partner

 A partner of Dawn will be using Dawn APIs but may wish to contribute code or tests back.
 In this case a fork should be made on github, code checked into the fork and a pull request made on Dawn.
 This pull request will be reviewed by developer(s) in the member institutions (and in many cases be accepted quickly).
-An email should be sent to our mailing list requesting that the change be reviewed and accepted.
+An email should be sent to our discussions forum requesting that the change be reviewed and accepted.
 See https://help.github.com/articles/using-pull-requests.

 Licensing your code